 - Sell your stock now to get $800 back.
-You’ve made a loss of $200 but learned a lesson.
-Next time you’ll find a better company to invest on, with better prospect of future growth hence better chance of the value increase.
+You've made a loss of $200 but learned a lesson.
+Next time you'll find a better company to invest in, with a better prospect of future growth hence a better chance of the value increase.

 Share Trading Basics - 2 Things You Don't Want To Do, Because of 4 Reasons